viral32111/LiveChat/README.md

-# LiveChat
+# Live Chat

-Real-time, ephemeral, room-based chat system.
+This is a real-time, ephemeral, room-based chat system, housed in a dynamic & modern web application.